-In light of the global health crisis that is COVID-19 and the accompanying economic uncertainty, many economists and analysts are starting to feel anxious about a looming recession.
+In light of the global health crisis that is COVID-19 and the accompanying economic uncertainty, many economists and analysts predicted a recession would hit in 2020.

 After a long period of recovery and job growth since the Great Recession of 2008, the tide may be turning.
-2020 brings much uncertainty and economic factors: a global pandemic, Federal Reserve interest rates at zero, an oil price war, and the U.S. presidential election later this year.
+2020 brings much uncertainty and economic factors: a global pandemic, Federal Reserve interest rates at zero, an oil price war, and a U.S. presidential election all in one year.
 What goes up, must eventually come down.

 A recession is bound to happen at some point, because that is the nature of business cycles.
-And it might be coming sooner than we think.
 It is worth it for staffing firm owners to at least consider what a possible recession means for staffing, and what can be done to prepare.